ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 A student who cannot write the final examination due to incapacitating illness, severe domestic affliction, or other compelling reasons can apply for a deferred final examination.
 Such an application must be made to the student's home Faculty Office within two working days of the missed exam and must be supported by appropriate documentation or a Statutory Declaration (see calendar on [Attendance](https://calendar.ualberta.ca/content.php?catoid=69&navoid=20927#attendance)).
 Deferred examinations are a privilege and not a right; there is no guarantee that a deferred examination will be granted.
 The Faculty may deny deferral requests in cases where less than 50% of term work has been completed.
 Misrepresentation of facts to gain a deferred examination is a serious breach of the [Student Academic Integrity Policy](https://www.ualberta.ca/en/alfresco/uappol/academic/student-academic-integrity/policy/student-academic-integrity-policy.pdf).

 <!-- Hazel check -->
-A deferred final exam may be an alternative exam that may oral examination component.
-Deferred exams will be scheduled to take place on 2027-02-01 between 10:00am Mountain Time and 5:00pm Mountain Time depending on the number of deferrals.
-Due to the oral nature of the deferred exam they cannot be held at the simulataneously All deferred final examinations for this course will normally be administered at this sitting.
+An approved deferred final examination may use an alternative format and may include an oral component.
+Deferred examinations will be held on February 1, 2027, between 10:00 a.m. and 5:00 p.m.
+Mountain Time.
+Individual start times will be assigned after the number of approved deferrals is known.
+Because the examination may include an oral component, students may be scheduled in separate time slots.
+All approved deferred final examinations for this course will be administered on this date.

 ---